nuxt/framework/docs/content/3.docs/1.usage/6-cookies.md

 ## Options

 Cookie composable accepts these properties in the options.
-Use them to modify behavior of cookie.
+Use them to modify the behavior of cookies.

-Most of options will be directly paseed to [cookie](https://github.com/jshttp/cookie) library to serialize and deserialize cookies.
+Most of the options will be directly passed to [cookie](https://github.com/jshttp/cookie) package.

 ### `maxAge` / `expires`